elekram/matterhorn/README.md

 # Matterhorn.

 Web app pattern using vanilla Golang for the back end.
-This project is ready to pull a then extend.
+This project is ready to pull and then extend.
 Bootstrap and HTMX 2 are integrated and ready to use.
 This project needs and uses Docker Compose.

 ### Overview